-The Articles of Association for St Teresa of Calcutta Catholic Academy Trust express an alignment with the Diocese of Salford practices: 'To co-operate and work together to provide a framework for education which is in accordance with the teachings, doctrines, discipline and norms of the Catholic Church and with any guidelines and policies of the Salford Diocesan Department for Education.'
+The Articles of Association for St Teresa of Calcutta Catholic Academy Trust express an alignment with the Diocese of Salford practices.
+These are to co-operate and work together to provide a framework for education which is in accordance with the teachings, doctrines, discipline and norms of the Catholic Church; along with any guidelines and policies of the Salford Diocesan Department for Education.